China says it 'drove away' U.S. warship on anniversary of tribunal ruling | Law-Order

 The Benfold asserted navigational rights and freedoms in the vicinity of the Paracel Islands consistent with international law, the U.S. Navy said in a statement.
 The islands are claimed by China, Taiwan and Vietnam, which require either permission or advance notification before a military vessel passes through.

-The USS Benfold entered the waters without China's approval, seriously violating its sovereignty and undermining the stability of the South China Sea, the southern theatre command of the People's Liberation Army said.
-"We urge the United States to immediately stop such provocative actions," it said in a statement.

-On July 12, 2016, the Permanent Court of Arbitration in the Hague ruled that China had no historic title over the South China Sea, a ruling that Beijing said it would ignore.
-The Benfold asserted navigational rights and freedoms in the vicinity of the Paracel Islands consistent with international law, the U.S. Navy said in a statement.

-The islands are claimed by China, Taiwan and Vietnam, which require either permission or advance notification before a military vessel passes through.
 "Under international law as reflected in the Law of the Sea Convention, the ships of all states, including their warships, enjoy the right of innocent passage through the territorial sea," the U.S. Navy added.

-'INNOCENT PASSAGE' "By engaging in innocent passage without giving prior notification to or asking permission from any of the claimants, the United States challenged these unlawful restrictions imposed by China, Taiwan and Vietnam."
+ROUTINE OPERATION

 Hundreds of other islands, reefs and atolls in the resource-rich waterway are contested by Brunei, China, Malaysia and the Philippines.
 China claims rights to resources within its so-called nine-dash line, or most of the region.
 "By conducting this operation, the United States demonstrated that these waters are beyond what China can lawfully claim as its territorial sea, and that China's claimed straight baselines around the Paracel Islands are inconsistent with international law," the U.S. Navy said.

-China's foreign ministry spokesman Zhao Lijian said on Monday at a regular briefing that the United States was harming peace and stability in the region.
+Chinese Foreign Ministry spokesman Zhao Lijian told a regular briefing on Monday that the United States was harming peace and stability in the region.
 In the Philippines, more than 100 activists gathered outside a building housing the Chinese consulate to press Beijing to respect the arbitral ruling and allow Filipinos to freely fish in the South China Sea.

 The crowd marched with a Philippine flag and banners reading: "China get out of the West Philippine Sea" and "China out of our waters".
 Manila refers to the part of the South China Sea that it claims as the West Philippine Sea.